hurricanepilot/hp-dev-test-frontend/README.md

 This project requires the companion backend project to be running in order to successfully function - the expectation is that the backend service is running on `http://localhost:8080`, though this can be overridden in the `environment.ts` files as necessary.

-To build and run the project, clone the repository and then, in the project root execute:
+To build and run the project, clone the repository and then in the project root execute:

 ```bash
 npm install
 ng serve --configuration=development --open
 ```

-This should install, build, serve and the launch the app in a browser.
+This should install, build, serve and then launch the web app in a browser.
 Provided the backend is running, you should now be able to add Tasks and view/filter existing Tasks.

-if you just want to build the project, use:
+If you just want to build the project, use:

 ```bash
 npm run build:prod
 ```

-to build the project after running the test suite.
+which will build the project after running the test suite.

 ### Usage